 The gradual drop in temperature, humidity relief, and earlier onset of nightfall are all signs of one of the best times in the city – autumn.
-As I enjoy the chilly breeze on my balcony and no longer have to continually blast the AC (I had to pay Con Ed way too much money this summer), it’s hard not to have the song “Autumn in New York” stuck in my head.
+While feeling the chilly breeze through open windows, it’s hard not to think of the song “Autumn in New York.”

 The cliché signs of fall tend to be something along the lines of chunky knit sweaters, multi-colored leaves, and pumpkin spice lattes.
 In New York City, however, the season seems much more poignant than that, and few things describe autumn in the city as well as the words that Vernon Duke wrote in 1934.